nishuR31/uno-reverse-survival/README.md

 5. **Special Cards (Wild, Reverse)**
    - Same effect as in regular UNO.
 Just an extra way to survive.

+6. **Mistake**
+   - On mistake like mismatch color, wrong card or mistake number *(regular mistakes)* will result in dumping 2 cards in dump stack
 ---

 ## Game Flow